Section J - Students

 The schedule below shows the process for accepting School Choice Applications.

-- Offer letters are returned, with the parent signature indicating acceptance; parents have two weeks to return the letter to School Community Services
+- Offer letters are returned, with the parent signature indicating acceptance; parents have two weeks to return the letter to Student Placement and Enrollment.

-The lottery is a program in the student information system.
+The lottery is a program to place students into oversubscribed schools.
 It uses the steps shown below to place all applicants that meet each criterion before going to the next step.
 (See the flow chart below).

 The lottery assigns a random number to each applicant.
-If in any step, the number of applicants exceeds the number of available seats (by grade, by program, or by integration target), applicants will be selected based on the random numbers generated during the lottery (lower numbers receiving priority).
+If in any step, the number of applicants exceeds the number of available seats (by grade or by program), applicants will be randomly selected via the lottery to fill those seats.

 District Resident Students – The following steps apply to place District resident students, children of employees and nonresident students, who are already enrolled in a TUSD school or program or who have a sibling so enrolled.
 Nonresident students, who are not already enrolled in a TUSD school or program and who do not have a sibling so enrolled, are placed in the second and subsequent lotteries after all District resident students are placed (see below).

 - Choice # – All first choices are run first.
 If a student cannot be placed in their first choice they are run, after all first choices are placed, in a lottery for their second choice.
-Then if still not placed they are run following the same process for their third choice.
-Students who are placed in their second or third choice are kept in the lottery pool and run in subsequent lotteries to place them in their first choice if that becomes available.
+Then, if still not placed, they are run following the same process for their third choice.
+Students who are placed in their second or third choice are kept in the lottery pool and are eligible for placement in subsequent lotteries to place them in their highest choice if that becomes available.

 - Sibling – If a student has a sibling attending their school of choice, or placed in that school in an earlier lottery, they are placed in this step if seats are available (by grade and by program).

-- Children of Employees – Children of employees are placed if seats are available (by grade, by program, and by integration target).
+- Children of Employees – Children of employees are placed if seats are available (by grade and by program).
 This includes nonresident students (i.e. from outside the District).

-- Any Not Placed – All remaining District resident students are placed in this step if seats are available (by grade, by program, and by integration target).
-After all students are placed to meet integration targets, the remaining students are placed in any available seats (by grade, by program) with preference given to children of employees.
+- Any Not Placed – All remaining District resident students are placed in this step if seats are available (by grade and by program).

 Nonresident Students – The following steps apply to the second and subsequent lotteries to place nonresident students after all District resident students are placed; nonresident students are not placed in the first lottery.

 - Choice # – All first choices are run first.
 If a student cannot be placed in their first choice they are run, after all first choices are placed, in a lottery for their second choice.
 Then, if still not placed, they are run following the same process for their third choice.
-Students that are placed in their second or third choice are kept in the lottery pool and run in subsequent lotteries to place them in their first choice if that becomes available.
+Students that are placed in their second or third choice are kept in the lottery pool and are eligible for placement in subsequent lotteries to place them in their highest choice if that becomes available.

-- Any Not Placed – All nonresident students, not already placed, are placed in this step if seats are available (by grade, by program, and by integration target).
+- Any Not Placed – All nonresident students, not already placed, are placed in this step if seats are available (by grade and by program).

 See Lottery Flow Diagram (in PDF)